 Myth 9: Masks only protect others, so they don’t protect you if others don’t wear them

 Initially, it was believed that mask-wearing was a protective measure for others rather than for yourself; in other words, you didn’t benefit, but those around you did.
 New research, however, suggests that masking up is an effective way to protect yourself from infection, too.
 Essentially, wearing a mask mediates the amount of virus you take in if you’re exposed to an infected individual, and what we know about the coronavirus is that the more exposed you are to it, the sicker you’re likely to get.
 So while wearing a mask won’t protect you fully if an unmasked jerk at Costco coughs in your face, it can reduce the amount of virus you’re exposed to and potentially prevent you from getting critically ill.
+In November, the CDC actually expanded its guidance on masks to reflect growing research around the efficacy of mask-wearing from an individual protection perspective.
+In other words, it (finally) advocated for the wearing of masks not just selfless reasons but selfish reasons, too.

 Loading More Posts...